gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ### How `check_interval` works

-If there is more than one `[[runners]]` section in `config.toml` (let's call them workers), the interval between requests to GitLab are more frequent than one could expect.
-GitLab Runner contains a loop that constantly schedules a request that should be made for a worker against the GitLab instance it's configured for.
+If more than one `[[runners]]` section exists in `config.toml`, the interval between requests to GitLab are more frequent than you might expect.
+GitLab Runner contains a loop that constantly schedules a request to the GitLab instance it's configured for.

-GitLab Runner tries to ensure that subsequent requests for one worker will be done in the specified interval, so the value of `check_interval` is divided by the number of the `[[runners]]` sections.
-The loop will next iterate over all sections, schedule a request for each of them, and will sleep for the calculated amount of time.
-Things get interesting when the workers are tied to a different GitLab instance.
+GitLab Runner tries to ensure that subsequent requests for each runner are done in the specified interval.
+To do this, it divides the value of `check_interval` by the number of `[[runners]]` sections.
+The loop iterates over all sections, schedules a request for each, and sleeps for the calculated amount of time.
+Things get interesting when the runners are tied to a different GitLab instance.
 Consider the following example.

-If one would set `check_interval = 10`, and there were 2 workers in total (`runner-1` and `runner-2`),
+If you set `check_interval = 10`, and there are two runners (`runner-1` and `runner-2`),
-a subsequent request would be made each 10 seconds.
-The loop would look like:
+a request is made each 10 seconds.
+Here is an example of the loop in this case:

 1. Get `check_interval` value (`10s`).
-1. Get list of workers (`runner-1`, `runner-2`).
+1. Get list of runners (`runner-1`, `runner-2`).
 1. Calculate the sleep interval (`10s / 2 = 5s`).
 1. Start an infinite loop:
     1. Request a job for `runner-1`.